 Annex III (separate document) provides an overview of case law with a list of court cases of relevance to Ukrainian public authorities, as well as a summary of the most important court decisions.

-Annex IV includes detailed information on the application of EU law in EU member States (which as such does not apply to Ukraine).
+Annex IV includes detailed information on the application of EU law in the EU Member States (which as such does not apply to Ukraine).

 Annex V (separate document) contains Instructions on the use of EU law databases.
 It is addressed to civil servants who are not yet very familiar with the Eur-lex website and the website of the Court of Justice of the European Union (ECJ).